LLNL/Silo/docs/Chapter2-Section1.md

   To specify parameters other than these default values, the Silo client will have to create and register an appropriate file options set (see "DBRegisterFileOptionsSet" on page 2-40).

   DB_HDF5_SPLIT: Splits HDF5 I/O operations across two VFDs.
-  One `VFD` is used for all raw data while the other `VFD` is used for everything else (e. g. meta data).
+  One `VFD` is used for all raw data while the other `VFD` is used for everything else (e.g. meta data).
   For example, in Silo's `DBPutPointvar()` call, the data the caller passes in the vars argument is raw data.
   Everything else including the object's name, number of points, datatype, optlist options, etc. including all underlying HDF5 metadata gets treated as meta data.
   This is a `VFD` that comes pre-packaged with the HDF5 library.